Unconventional superconductivity mediated by exciton density wave fluctuations

 The fermions in each layer interact via a repulsive dual gate-screened Coulomb interaction,

 where $A$ is the area of the system, $V(\v q) = \frac{e^2}{2\epsilon_0 \epsilon q} \text{tanh}(q d_{g})$ is the screened Coulomb interaction for a dual-gated setup with an inter-gate distance $d_g$, and interlayer separation $d$.
 We have compactly defined the conduction and valence densities, $n_{c/v}(\v q) = \sum_{\v k}f\d_{c/v,\v k+\v q} f_{c/v,\v k}$.
-The system has a combined $U(1)_c \times U(1)_v$ symmetry, respectively corresponding to the independent conservation of particle number in each layer; alternatively, the sum-of-charges in each layer ($n_c + n_v$) -- with corresponding symmetry $U(1)_t$ -- and difference-of-charges in each layer ($n_c - n_v$) -- with corresponding symmetry $U(1)_r$, are also conserved.
-Our low-energy continuum model of the $p-n$ junction also implies that continuous translations along the two directions are good symmetries, which become modified to lattice translational symmetries once a lattice potential is introduced.
+The system has a combined $U(1)_c \times U(1)_v$ symmetry, respectively corresponding to the independent conservation of particle number in each layer.
+The low-energy continuum model also possesses continuous translational symmetry, which reduces to discrete translational symmetries once a lattice potential is introduced.
 The interaction terms on the first line of Eq. \ref{eq_coulomb_repulsion} describe the intra-layer interactions, while the last term denotes the inter-layer interactions.
-Recent experiments \cite{wang2019evidence,ma2021strongly,shi2022bilayer,nguyen2023degeneratetrionliquidatomic} appear to realize inter-layer excitonic instabilties, which suggests that intra-layer interactions play the benign role of renormalizing the dispersion (and effective masses) and the native bandgap of the semiconductors; as such its role in triggering additional (within each layer) electronic instabilities is disregarded.
+Recent experiments \cite{wang2019evidence,ma2021strongly,shi2022bilayer,nguyen2023degeneratetrionliquidatomic,perfect_coulomb_drag_shan_mak} appear to realize inter-layer excitonic instabilties, which suggests that intra-layer interactions play the benign role of renormalizing the dispersion (and effective masses) and the native bandgap of the semiconductors; as such its role in triggering additional (within each layer) electronic instabilities is disregarded.